nandanreddy386/Secure_Exam_Portal/README.md

-Here is the complete, single-file content for your README.md.
-I have structured it to highlight every security component required by your 23CSE313 Lab Evaluation.

-Copy and paste everything below into a file named README.md in your project's root directory:

 🛡️ SecurePortal: NIST-Compliant Exam Management System SecurePortal is a full-stack, security-first web application designed for academic examinations.
 This project implements the core pillars of Information Security—Confidentiality, Integrity, and Availability (CIA)—through a robust architecture following NIST guidelines.